 We go to extreme lengths for accuracy, in sounds as well as in looks.
 Our sound decoders are LokSound V5 decoders by ESU, with Full Throttle functionality.
 The sounds are about as bang-on accurate as we can make them.
-A GMD-1 masses about 111,583kg/246,000lbs. in working order.
+A C30-7 masses about 366,000 lbs. in working order.
 Therefore a certain amount of starting momentum has been pre-programmed into the decoder to replicate that massive weight.
 If you want to eliminate the delay to speed up, program CV3=00, but when customers complain about their damaged cargo, don't blame us!